Zelirian/ucalyptus/README.md

     - Do non-euclidean spaces hold the key to better representing real world downstream vision tasks?

 ## News
-- Accepted an invitation to be Program Committee member of LatinX in AI for ICML 2021.
+- Accepted an invitation to be a reviewer of Computational Approaches to Mental Health Workshop (CA2MH) for ICML 2021.
 - My new blogpost on [THE GEOMETRY OF DEEP GENERATIVE IMAGE MODELS AND ITS APPLICATIONS](https://ucalyptus.me/posts/2021/05/blog-post-2/)

 ## Research Papers